 In matters between parties, which concern court proceedings, the parties have to file various affidavits and petitions; the courts levy duty on these filings for the purpose of meeting expenses incurred in the functioning of the court.

 Judicial Stamp Papers are Stamped Papers and duty payable is to the courts for the purpose of payment of court fee and other matters expressly judicial matters.

-Court fee for different types of suits is different, section 7 of the Court Fee Act, 1870 provides for computation of fee in different matters.
+The court fee for different types of suits is different, section 7 of the Court Fee Act, 1870 provides for computation of fees in different matters.